bamarni/ticketfile/README.md

 *In case of a syntax error in your ticketfile, a message would be displayed to stderr while nothing would be sent to the printer device.*

+To convert your Ticketfile into HTML :

+    ticket -html < /path/to/ticketfile > receipt.html

 ## Contributing

 Contributions and new ideas are always welcome.